MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallingLineIdentity.md

 ```

 ### -CallingIDSubstitute
 The CallingIDSubstitute parameter lets you specify an alternate Caller ID.
 The default value is LineUri.
-Supported values are Anonymous, Service, LineUri and Resource.
+Supported values are Anonymous, Service, LineUri, and Resource.

 ```yaml
 Type: String